 With all that has gone right, I’d not be fully truthful if I didn’t expose what didn’t go right, or rather the unexpected that is usually involved in any foreclosure.

 When we got our inspection report, we knew there were some plumbing issues.
-For the most part, they appeared to have been fixed.
+We seached for 24 Hour Emergency Plumbing Services near me and got the plumbing issues fixed by professional plumbers.
 Because of the plumbing issues in the laundry room, there was some mold that needed to be treated.

 We budgeted for new sheetrock and mold treatment behind the wall.
 Unfortunately, once the moldy sheetrock and flooring were removed we were able to see completely rotten floor joists.
 The source of the water damage was pretty obvious once the wall was removed– someone had drilled directly into one of the pipes.
 I’m not sure if it was the water line or the drainage, but either way lots of water seeped out of that screw hole over time and it completely obliterated the joists beneath it.
 This was my first “oh no. How much is that going to cost us?!” moment.
 Thankfully, it was only one of a few things that hit our budget unexpectedly.
 Beyond that, the only other thing to hit our budget was adding the lighting to the kitchen and living room.